Patrik-Stas/js-finite-state-machine/README.md

 - **How do you want to manage and identify your state machines?** Single key?
 Multiple keys?
 Ordered set?
 However you like.

+The usage of this module is straightforward:
+1. specify your machine model,
+2. pick preferred storage for your machines (memory, mongo, redis),
+3. create new or load pre-existing machine instance ,
+4. perform transitions and have the state automatically updated in the storage.

-The state machine can work with any data layer, however this module comes with batteries included.
+The state machine can work with any data layer and this module comes with batteries included.
 3 storage implementations are included in the module
 - memory
 - redis
 - mongodb

-Each of these implementations identifies machines by single id value.
+Each of these identifies machines by single id value.
 However, it's easy to implement storage strategy which would identify machines differently.

+---

 # Installation
 Note the version `2.0.0-rc.X` is not yet 100% stable and a few breaking changes are possible.